 Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.

-ii) Financial assets and liabilities measured at fair value - recurring fair value measurements iii) Fair value of instruments measured at amortised cost
+ii) Financial assets and liabilities measured at fair value - recurring fair value measurements

 The Company does not have any financial instruments which are measured at Fair value either through statement of profit and loss or through other comprehensive income.